sermon: Satan (Part 5)

 Let's turn back to James 4 and again, here we are at almost the end of the book, and Satan comes on the scene in James' letter to these people.

 James 4:7 Therefore submit to God.
 Resist the devil and he will flee from you.

 Resist and he will flee.
 Resist what?
 See the context that precedes it.
 Resist fulfilling an unlawful desire.
 That would fit the context, because Satan is always trying to lead us into self-indulgence.

 Let's continue this theme in Ephesians as we explore our responsibilities.
-You'll notice a theme in the last couple of verses, spelling out our responsibilities—be sober, be alert.
+You'll notice a theme in the last couple of verses, spelling out our responsibilities: Be sober, be alert, resist.

 Ephesians 4:26-27 Be angry, and do not sin: do not let the sun go down on your wrath, nor give place to the devil.

 Has Paul not said, "don't give him an opportunity for a bridgehead, a toehold, to induce us into sin"?
 Sin brings death and that is Satan's aim—to bring about death.

 In this context, not giving him a bridgehead ("not giving place to the devil"), is directly tied to a feeling—anger.
 Anger of and by itself is not sin.
 Be angry and don't sin.
 There is an anger that is godly.
 Righteous indignation would be a godly anger.
 But nursing an anger for the wrong reason (here comes the fulfillment of a desire) gives Satan the toehold that he needs.
 He will very easily turn it into bitterness or a sinful conduct.